printsmith/Melzi-1.1.2-2.0-Temperature-Fluctuation-Fix/README.md

 If you want to fix the issue yourself well you're in luck, follow me over [here](https://github.com/tylerkalinowicz/Melzi-1.1.2-2.0-Temperature-Fluctuation-Fix/blob/master/V1.1.2%20Fix.md) to fix the board yourself!

+## Extras

+If you want to know how I got a servo Z probe running check it out [here]